Simra18/Codetech-C-Internship/README.md

 - **Objective:** Build a menu-driven program in C that performs fundamental file operations — creation, writing, appending, and reading — using a single file (`data.txt`).

 - **Key Concepts Used:** File pointers (`FILE *`), file modes (`w`, `a`, `r`), character and string I/O, buffer handling, and basic menu control with `switch` and `do-while`.

+- **Concept Overview:**
+File handling in C enables programs to store and retrieve data from external files, allowing persistent data beyond runtime.
+It is essential for applications that require long-term data storage, such as logging or configuration management.
+This program demonstrates file creation, writing, appending, and reading using standard C I/O functions in a menu-driven interface.

 - **Files:**
   - `task1.c` — Handles the file operations using `fopen()`, `fputs()`, `fgetc()`, with input captured using `fgets()` for multi-line support.